Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Plastic bins aren’t made to kill bed bugs but to protect your stuff from them by not allowing them to get inside.
 Although bed bugs can theoretically be suffocated inside, we don’t recommend doing it this way because it will be very hard to accomplish, in the best case.

 Remember, bed bugs can survive for as long as one year without a single drop of blood.
 If your plastic bin isn’t secured properly, depending on the gap, you can use tape to secure it additionally.
-If the living conditions in your bin or even vacuum bag are perfect, bed bugs will stay there and will escape only to feed.
+If the living conditions in your bin or even the vacuum bag are perfect, bed bugs will stay there and will escape only to feed.

 Be sure to always secure your bins tightly and check if there are tiny cracks there.
-These perfidious pests can outsmart us even now, after thousands of years living with them.
+These perfidious pests can outsmart us even now, after thousands of years of living with them.

 Can Bed Bugs Chew Through Plastic?

-As we know, bed bugs don’t bite you.
-They have a tiny straw instead of a mouth, which they use to extract the blood from your body.
 Since they don’t have a mouth and no teeth, bed bugs can’t chew through anything, let alone plastic.
 This is good news because they can only pass through tiny holes and not directly through materials.

 As long as you have everything sealed, bed bugs won’t have access.
 In the case of plastic bags or containers, you’ll only need to seal them and you’re good to go.